Makeblock-official/mbot_nodebots/README.md

 ## Examples

 Examples are in the examples directory.
-You can run using `node examples/file.js` like normal.
+You can run from a command line using `node examples/file.js` like normal.
 Information about the examples is below

 ### Motors